-The easiest way to connect to a book is offered by xw.
-Book: it looks for the book in all app instances and returns an error, should the same book be open in multiple instances.
-To connect to a book in the active app instance, use xw. books and to refer to a specific app, use:
+The easiest way to connect to a book is offered by xw.Book: it looks for the book in all app instances and returns an error, should the same book be open in multiple instances.
+To connect to a book in the active app instance, use xw.books and to refer to a specific app, use:

-''' app = xw.App() # or something like xw.apps[10559] for existing apps,

-or get the PIDs via xw.apps.keys()
+''' app = xw.App() # or something like xw.apps[10559] for existing apps, get the PIDs via xw.apps.keys()

-app.books['Book1']

-'''
+app.books['Book1'] '''

 xw.Book xw.books

 New book xw.Book() xw.books.add()

 Unsaved book xw.Book('Book1') xw.books['Book1']

-Book by xw.Book(r'C:/path/to/ xw.books.open(r'C:/path/to/
+Book by xw.Book(r'C:/path/to/file. xw.books.open(r'C:/path/to/

-(full)name file.xlsx') file.xlsx')
+(full)name xlsx') file.xlsx')

 - fullname (str or path-like object, default None) Full path or name (incl. xlsx, xlsm etc.) of existing workbook or name of an unsaved workbook.
-Without a full path, it looks for the file in the current working directory. - update\links (bool, default None) If this argument is omitted, the user is prompted to specify how links will be updated - read\only (bool, default False) True to open workbook in read-only mode - format (str) If opening a text file, this specifies the delimiter character - password (str) Password to open a protected workbook - write\res\password (str) Password to write to a write-reserved work-book - ignore\read\only\recommended(bool, default False) Set to True to mute the read-only recommended message - origin (int) For text files only.
+Without a full path, it looks for the file in the current working directory. - update\links (bool, default None) If this argument is omitted, the user is prompted to specify how links will be updated - read\only (bool, default False) True to open workbook in read-only mode - format (str) If opening a text file, this specifies the delimiter character - password (str) Password to open a protected workbook - write\res\password (str) Password to write to a write-reserved workbook - ignore\read\only\recommended (bool, default False) Set to True to mute the read-only recommended message - origin (int) For text files only.
 Specifies where it originated.
+Use Platform constants.
-Use XlPlatform constants. - delimiter (str) If format argument is 6, this specifies the delimiter. - editable (bool, default False) This option is only for legacy Microsoft Excel 4.0 addins. - notify (bool, default False) Notify the user when a file becomes available If the file cannot be opened in read/write mode. - converter (int) The index of the first file converter to try when opening the file. - add\to\mru (bool, default False) Add this workbook to the list of recently added workbooks.

-- local (bool, default False) If True, saves files against the language of Excel, otherwise against the language of VBA.
+- delimiter (str) If format argument is 6, this specifies the delimiter. - editable (bool, default False) This option is only for legacy Microsoft Excel 4.0 addins. - notify (bool, default False) Notify the user when a file becomes available If the file cannot be opened in read/write mode. - converter (int) The index of the first file converter to try when opening the file. - add\to\mru (bool, default False) Add this workbook to the list of recently added workbooks. - local (bool, default False) If True, saves files against the language of Excel, otherwise against the language of VBA.
 Not supported on macOS. - corrupt\load (int, default xlNormalLoad) Can be one of xlNormalLoad, xlRepairFile or xlExtractData.
-Not supported on macOS.

-activate (steal\focus=False)
+Not supported on macOS. - json (dict) A JSON object as delivered by the MS Office Scripts or Google Apps Script xlwings module but in a deserialized form, i.e., as dictionary.

+activate(steal focus=False)